basil08/jekyll-now/bookshelf.md

 	> Oh and before I forget, you can sign up [here][vimnewsletter] for weekly VIM nuggets.
 This is _such_ an ideal way for me to learn VIM progessively.
 (And should be for you too!)

 20. **The White Tiger - by Aravind Adiga**

 	> A social satire which will make you laugh hard and grimly introspect your actions at the same time.
 Set in India, the principal seat of satire and hypocrisy in the world, follow a "servant" from Laxmangarh who became a _man_, enterpreneur and much more.
 A debut novel bagging the Man Booker Prize in 2008, I surely have to watch out for this author.
 	> A must-read eye-opener for every Indian.
-Gruelsome and vile in parts but starkingly true in the whole.
+Gruelsome and vile in parts but starkly true in the whole.
 	> Sample this: "Being called a murderer: fine, I have no objection to that.
 It's a fact: I am a sinner, a fallen human.
 But to be called a murderer by the police! _What a fucking joke._"

-## Currently Reading

-1. Technical track
-	* The Hundred-Page Machine Learning Book - Andriy Burkov (It's more like 150 pages!)
-	* Practical React Native - Frank Zammetti
-	* Pro MERN Stack - Vasan Subramanian

-2. Non-technical track
-	* Elon Musk - Ashlee Vance
-	* Flow - Mihaly Csikszentmihalyi

 [gates_read_list]: https://youtu.be/a47dqygseGo
 [wallflower]: https://www.imdb.com/title/tt1659337/
 [rosie_result]: https://www.goodreads.com/book/show/41018628-the-rosie-result